MicrosoftDocs/win32/desktop-src/SecAuthZ/absolute-and-self-relative-security-descriptors.md

 ---
-Description: To determine whether a security descriptor is self-relative or absolute, call the GetSecurityDescriptorControl function and check the SE\_SELF\_RELATIVE flag of the SECURITY\_DESCRIPTOR\_CONTROL parameter. ms.assetid: dab2844b-7df9-446c-aacf-380a0a805cbc
+description: To determine whether a security descriptor is self-relative or absolute, call the GetSecurityDescriptorControl function and check the SE\_SELF\_RELATIVE flag of the SECURITY\_DESCRIPTOR\_CONTROL parameter. ms.assetid: dab2844b-7df9-446c-aacf-380a0a805cbc
 title: Absolute and Self-Relative Security Descriptors ms.topic: article